Cleaning can also be too thorough. Why is it dangerous to drink bleach and other cleaning agents, or in some cases, even touch them?

 A study that examined the impact of corrosive substances on human bones, teeth, hair, nails, and soft tissue found that at a concentration of about 5%, sodium hypochlorite didn’t cause any structural change to teeth or bones, but instead bleached them.
 In contrast, hair was completely corroded and broken down within eight minutes, while nail and soft tissue took six hours to reach a similar condition.
 Therefore, when using household bleach for cleaning surfaces, it is important to wear protective gear such as gloves, glasses, and clothing to protect our skin and other organs.

 Contrary to what some may believe, bleach is not an acid, but a base, with a pH value of about 11, and in some cases even 12 or 12.5.
 In contrast, the pH level of most parts of our body is 7.4, where 7 represents a neutral solution such as water, which is neither acidic nor basic.
-When we dilute bleach with an acidic cleaning agent, harmful gasses such as chlorine or chloramine (NH2Cl), which are hazardous to inhale, are released.
+When we dilute bleach with an acidic cleaning agent, harmful gases such as chlorine or chloramine (NH2Cl), which are hazardous to inhale, are released.
 Therefore, one should avoid mixing cleaning agents without a clear understanding of their chemical properties.

 What Should I Do if I've Been Exposed to Bleach?